haq753/haq753.github.io/index.md

 It's Aziz here, hailing from Nangarhar, Afghanistan.
 I am a self-proclaimed extrovert with a pinch of introvert traits.
 I completed my  graduation in Pakistan and my Master’s in Turkey and completed an advanced master's in Sustainable Water Resources at ETH Zurich.
 I am a hydrologist by profession.

 I am learning Eart Data Analytics, as I am quite new to Earth Data Science.

-I
+**Education**
+- B.Sc.
+Civil Engineering
+- MS Hydraulics
+- MAS Sustainable Water Resources

 **Likes**
 - Coffee ( I like coffee because I have to like coffee)